bflaven/deploy-a-streamlit-app-with-heroku/README.md

 # If Git is not installed, please do install it whith homebrew
 ```

-- To install Git with homebrew
+- To install Git with homebrew if it is not already done!
 ```bash
 brew install git
 # To confirm, open a new terminal window/tab and type